We are a fully registered charity providing short respite holidays for families who have children with a life threatening or terminal illness.

 His parents, Paul and Louise Merrick, set up Sam's Haven in September 2013 with the long term aim of raising funds to buy a caravan on a holday park so that they could offer holidays to families who have children in a similar situation to Sam.
 They knew it was going to be a long while before they could be in a position to offer these holidays but much to their surprise and delight they managed to put a deposit on a caravan and provide holidays for fifteen families in their first year.
 By January 2019 they had provided holidays for 61 deserving families.

-The trustees are pleased to announce that they are curently in talks with Chestnut Tree House Children's Hospice in Chichester with a view to also providing holidays for their children and their families.
-It is hoped that they will be able to start working with them by the end of April 2019.
+The trustees are delighted to announce that as from April 2019 they will now also be working with Chestnut Tree House Children's Hospice in Chichester to provide holidays for their children and their families.

-For more information about the charity please follow the links below.
+For more information about Sam's Haven charity please follow the links below.